-Use the Get-ChildItem cmdlet in PowerShell to get items in one or more specific locations and the file size attributes to find large-size files.
+Use the Get-ChildItem cmdlet in PowerShell to get items in one or more specific locations and the file size attributes to find the large size files in the directory.

 Most of the time as System administrators, we have to monitor file size in a specified location to find large-size files and take necessary action.

-Use PowerShell Get-ChildItem cmdlet to find large size files in the current folder.
+Use the PowerShell Get-ChildItem cmdlet to find large size files in the current folder.
 Run below command

 Get-ChildItem -File | Where-Object {$_.Length -gt 52428800} | Select Name, CreationTime,Length